 Zero-click searches are search queries answered directly on the SERP, eliminating the need for users to click through to a website.
-This phenomenon occurs through various SERP features that Google and other search engines have implemented to enhance user experience by providing immediate answers.
-These features include:
+This phenomenon occurs through various SERP features to enhance user experience by providing immediate answers.

 A featured snippet is a block of text that appears at the top of a Google search results page designed to quickly answer a user’s question.
 The information is extracted directly from a webpage and includes the page’s title and URL.
 For instance, searching for “benefits of meditation” might yield a featured snippet that succinctly lists the key advantages of meditation.
 These snippets aim to provide quick, on-point answers, satisfying the user’s query directly on the SERP.